 \subsubsection{Applied category theory}

-The compositional nature of EPHS can be made precise using category theory.
-Category theory was first applied in algebraic geometry and topology and now is used to organize many branches of mathematics~ \cite{1998Maclane}.
-In recent decades, category theory has also grown beyond pure math to organize scientific and engineering disciplines as well, giving birth to `applied category theory'~ \cite{2019FongSpivak}.
-A specific approach to categorical systems theory~\cite{2022Myers} that has inspired this work is based on the following principles, which can essentially also be found in the work of Willems~\cite{2007Willems}. \begin{enumerate} \item{ A shift of focus from individual systems to how systems relate to each other. } \item{ An isolated system is a system with empty interface. } \item{ The description of systems involves \emph{syntax} and \emph{semantics}.
-Syntax typically consists of combinatorial data that can be manipulated computationally, while semantics are given by geometric objects that exist only platonically.
-Additionally, the syntax can be displayed and manipulated diagrammatically as well as in text.
+Category theory was first applied in algebraic geometry and topology and now is used to organize many branches of mathematics (see, e.g.,~\cite{1998Maclane}).
+In recent decades, category theory has grown beyond pure math to organize scientific and engineering disciplines, giving birth to applied category theory (see, e.g.~\cite{2019FongSpivak}).
+The following ideas from categorical systems theory (see, e.g.,~\cite{2023Myers}) have inspired our work. \begin{enumerate} \item{ The shift of focus from individual systems to how systems relate to each other. } \item{ An isolated system is a system with empty interface. } \item{ The description of systems involves \emph{syntax} and \emph{semantics}.
+Syntax consists of combinatorial data that can be manipulated computationally, while semantics are given by geometric objects that exist only platonically.
 An explicit understanding of the translation from syntax to semantics serves as a guide for computer implementation. } \end{enumerate}

-For instance, there is a line of research which formalizes graphical languages for systems and process such as block diagrams~\cite{2015BaezErberle}, Petri nets~\cite{2017BaezPollard}, junctions of bond graphs~\cite{2017Coya}, and passive linear circuits~\cite{2018BaezFong}.
-These works consider a graphical syntax as some sort of string diagrams, established via a generators and relations approach.
+A prominent line of research formalizes graphical languages such as block diagrams~\cite{2015BaezErberle}, Petri nets~\cite{2017BaezPollard}, junctions of bond graphs~\cite{2017Coya}, and passive linear circuits~\cite{2018BaezFong}.
+In each case, the graphical syntax is defined as some sort of string diagrams, using a generators and relations approach.